crypto-org-chain/cronos-docs/docs/bridge/webapp.md

 The Cronos bridge’s goal is to support a seamless transfer of assets between blockchains to foster interoperability and for users to enjoy the best Dapps and earnings no matter the chain.

+The Cronos Bridge (Beta) can be found at https://cronos.crypto.org/bridge

 Our bridge is a fully decentralized protocol built on the open-source projects of [IBC](https://ibcprotocol.org/) and [Gravity Bridge](https://github.com/cosmos/gravity-bridge).

 Please read the guide carefully and review the project documentation as misuse may cause incorrect transfer or even loss of assets.
 We recommend transferring a small amount first to get yourself acquainted with the bridge before moving significant amounts.